oracle-livelabs/goldengate/atp-objectstorage/create/create.md

     >**Note**: *Refer to the Prerequisites section for instructions on how to obtain a private key.*

 8. Enter the corresponding public key fingerprint.
+You can also go back to your User settings in the Oracle Cloud console global header to copy it again.

 9. Click **Create**.